The Bus of Hope led the way when RWF was the Organization Grand Pride Marshal at San Francisco's LGBTQ+ Pride Parade.

 Join the Autobus de la Esperanze, the Bus of Hope, on a California to Mexico LGBTQ+ humanitarian aid journey

-In the summer of 2025, Rainbow World Fund (RWF) will return to Tijuana, Mexico to deliver medical and school supplies, as well as cash grants to an orphanage, an HIV/AIDS medical clinic, and an educational nonprofit.
+In the summer of 2026, Rainbow World Fund (RWF) will return to Tijuana, Mexico, to deliver medical and school supplies, as well as cash grants to an orphanage, an HIV/AIDS medical clinic, and an educational nonprofit.
 The supplies will be transported to Mexico on RWF’s rainbow-colored bus – El Autobús de la Esperanza

 (The Bus of Hope).
-As the bus travels south through California, supplies and cash donations will be collected from churches, colleges, community groups and individuals.
-In the process of collecting supplies, RWF will conduct educational outreach on the need for humanitarian aid throughout the developing world.
-The partnership relationships that will be established during this trip will allow RWF to repeat this journey and continue to support aid projects in Mexico.
+As the bus travels south through California, RWF collects supplies and cash donations from churches, colleges, community groups, and individuals.
+While gathering supplies, RWF will conduct educational outreach on the need for humanitarian aid across the developing world.
+The partnerships established during this trip will enable RWF to repeat this journey and continue supporting aid projects in Mexico.

 At a Black Lives Matter action in San Francisco (2020)